-If you're planning to use a conventional house wrap or building felt, apply according to the manufacturer's recommendations.
-In all cases, however, install the products so they are secured firmly to the substrate so that they provide a smooth, even surface for the final siding installation.
+Building codes require the use of a Weather-Resistant Barrier (WRB).
+Install barrier firmly to the substrate to provide a smooth, even surface for the final siding installation.
 Make sure sheathing is fastened securely to studs.

 Vinyl siding is an exterior cladding; it is not a complete weather resistant barrier.
 Before applying siding, make certain the substrate is watertight.
 In order to be protected from precipitation, the substrate may need to be properly flashed around areas such as windows, doors, other openings and corners so as to shed water to the exterior.
-See page 47 for proper flashing around windows.
+See page 32 for proper flashing around windows.
 The siding alone is not meant to be a watertight barrier.